 Like other prisoner property, study material must be pre-approval before being sent to or delivered to prison.
 The prisoner needs to complete a ‘request for prisoner property’ form and have this approved prior to receiving the items.

 We encourage participation in educational programmes as they provide an opportunity for offenders to gain skills and qualifications that will help them into sustainable employment on release.
-This makes a significant contribution to Corrections' goal to reduce re-offending by 25% by 2017.

 Personal hygiene and grooming products